jiegev5/PhyAug/ASR/README.md

         /M5
 ```
 ## Manifest files
 A manifest file is a csv file that contains the path to the audio wave and corresponding transcript.
-We have include the manifest files in this repo.
+We have included the manifest files in this repo.
 Please find them in `/manifest` folder.

 ## Installation
 Install ctcdecode and etcd follows the instruction in original [repository](https://github.com/SeanNaren/deepspeech.pytorch).